To support the health and wellbeing of our community and meet the needs of our growing population we are planning for two new aquatic facilities.

 The vast majority of councils across Australia actively seek State and Federal Government contributions to fund aquatics facilities.
-Council continues to hold meetings with Federal and State Ministers, Shadow Ministers, candidates, and Advisors to promote the benefits of investing in Aquatics in Bass Coast in the lead up to the upcoming elections this year.

 The Centres are expected to generate significant economic, health and social benefits for the local region by providing a diverse range of sports, events and activities.
 They will also provide Centres within 30 minutes of most residents in the community.